DenisovichDev/weekly-challenge/win-98/README.md

 ## Instructions

-There are hidden easter eggs on the page, try to find it.
+There are hidden easter eggs on the page, so click on everything.
+Except the "Start" button.

 ## Details